Brendan Eich, a programmer who

 width

-will be the width
+will be the width of the

-instead of the default viewport width
+device instead of the default viewport width.

-sets the initial zoom level
+initial-scale=1.0" sets the initial zoom level

 when the page